Chapter 3 – Relationship to Clients – annotated

 3.6-7 A lawyer must not:

-(a) directly or indirectly share, split or divide his or her fees with any person other than another lawyer; or
+(a) directly or indirectly share, split or divide their fees with any person other than another lawyer; or

 (b) give any financial or other reward for the referral of clients or client matters to any person other than another lawyer.